drfuzzi/INF2009_Setup/README.md

 2. **Enabling VNC**:
 - Connect to RPi 400 via SSH (e.g. use Putty).
 - You can find the RPi400's IP via your mobile hotspot or router.
-- [Optional] If you are not using a Rasperry PI without keyboard, you need to enable VNC option without keyboard by the below command
+- [Optional] If you are using a Rasperry PI without keyboard, you need to enable VNC option without keyboard by the below command
   ```
   sudo apt install haveged
   ```